-For either program, the board may adjust regional allocations by plus or minus five percent to fully fund the approved list of regional projects.
+For either program, the board may adjust regional allocations by plus or minus five percent of the total annual allocation to fully fund the approved list of regional projects.
 When requested by the board, staff will update the regional allocations to ensure equitable distribution of funds.

 [Statutory Authority: Chapter 47.26 RCW.
-WSR 12-08-060, § 479-14-451, filed 4/3/12, effective 5/4/12.]
+WSR 15-22-052, § 479-14-451, filed 10/29/15, effective 11/29/15; WSR 12-08-060, § 479-14-451, filed 4/3/12, effective 5/4/12.]

-WAC 479-14-461 Matching requirement for the sidewalk program.
-The sidewalk program provides funding which will be matched by other funds as follows: (1) The urban sidewalk program requires a match of at least twenty percent of total project costs.

-(2) Small city sidewalk program matching rates are dependent on the city population as follows:

-(a) Cities with a population of one thousand and below are not required to provide matching funds.

-(b) Cities with a population over one thousand but less than five thousand, require a match of at least five percent of the total project costs.
+- WAC 479-14-461 Matching requirement for the sidewalk program.
+The sidewalk program provides funding which will be matched by other funds as follows: - (1) The urban sidewalk program requires a match of at least twenty percent of total project costs. - (2) Small city sidewalk program matching rates are dependent on the city population as follows: - (a) Cities with a population of one thousand and below are not required to provide matching funds. - (b) Cities with a population over one thousand but less than five thousand, require a match of at least five percent of the total project costs.